 Visit of the Philippine crocodile project

 Last May, Bernard Limal and Antoine Cadi presented last results of the Philippine crocodile conservation project to a delegation led by Michel Lacoste, in the Province of Isabela, Philippines.
 They have been warmly welcomed by Mabuwaya foundation who organized an action-packed 4-days-long trip: mini-summit on Philippine crocodile conservation issues, visit of the rearing station, meeting with the villagers of Dunoy, release of crocodiles and visit of the reforestation site.
-During this trip, the delegation could note the relevance and the effectiveness of Mabuwaya activities that are supported by the FDB thanks to Lacoste sponsorship.
+During this trip, the delegation could note the relevance and the effectiveness of Mabuwaya activities that are supported by the The Explorers Foundation thanks to Lacoste sponsorship.

 - In April, 2012 -

 Reward for crocodile protection

 Last month, Mabuwaya foundation visited the village of Dicatian, Divilacan municipality, North-east of Philippine.
 A festive meeting with villagers was the opportunity to assess local conservation effort for 2011: monitoring results showed the presence of at least 10 crocodiles in the area.
 In accordance with its conservation reward program, Mabuwaya gave 10 000 Philippine pesos (around 165€) to the village fund.
 Some villagers were thinking of using the money to repair their solar power battery charger.

 - In March, 2012 -